-Will the pound, which has fallen against the yen, continue to slide?
+Will the pound, which has fallen against the yen, continue to decline?
 Keep an eye on price movements during European trading hours.

 03.10.2025